7 good reasons for doing business in Belize

 The stable currency, tax incentives, idyllic weather, and friendly and relaxed culture that foreigners encounter in Belize all make for a high quality of life, which perhaps explains why it is a particularly popular destination to retire to.

 For English speakers, being able to speak the official language makes it especially attractive, while the cost of living is significantly lower than in the likes of the United States or Europe.
-Many foreigners report that they can comfortably live on USD 1,500 per month after rent, while home owners enjoy low property taxes, rarely running beyond a few hundred US dollars per year, even for upscale properties.
+Many foreigners report that they can comfortably live on USD$1,500 per month after rent, while home owners enjoy low property taxes, rarely running beyond a few hundred US dollars per year, even for upscale properties.

 6. Competitive labor market

-For more skilled workers, salaries are still extremely competitive, and significantly lower than in the United States or Europe, with a software engineer or sales manager generally earning less than USD 45,000 per year.
+For more skilled workers, salaries are still extremely competitive, and significantly lower than in the United States or Europe, with a software engineer or sales manager generally earning less than USD$45,000 per year.

-7. Doing business in Belize easy for English speakers
+7. Easy for English speakers

 One of the biggest draws for doing business in Belize, as compared to other countries in Central or South America, is the fact that the official language is English.
 That is not just attractive in terms of the day-to-day practicalities of running a company and managing staff, but also because all official processes and documentation are in English.